seabbs/SpeedyMarkov/README.md

 ## Quick start

-The first step is to specify a Markov model in the format specificed by `SpeedyMarkov`.
+The first step is to specify a Markov model in the format specified by `SpeedyMarkov`.
 An example framework is `example_two_state_markov` which is a two state Markov model that compares an intervention to a baseline.
 See `?example_two_state_markov` for more details.